Clan Drummond: Traditional origins

 West of Stirling is the parish of Drymen and its name appears to have been derived from the Scottish Gaelic, dromainn which means a ridge or high ground.
-There is a traditional legend that states that the first nobleman to settle in Drymen was a Hungarian prince called George who accompanied Edgar Ætheling, an Anglo-Saxon prince, on his escape from William the Conqueror and the Norman conquest of England.
+There is a traditional legend that states that the first nobleman to settle in Drymen was a Hungarian prince called Maurice, who accompanied Edgar Ætheling, an Anglo-Saxon prince, on his escape from William the Conqueror and the Norman conquest of England.
 These royal fugitives were warmly welcomed by Malcolm III of Scotland, who married one of the royal sisters, Margaret, later Saint Margaret of Scotland.

+The early traditional line starts with one Sir Maurice de Drummond, 1st Thane of Lennox (1060-Alnwick, 13 November 1093), who married Margaret de Drymen (1060-?), continuing with their two sons Sir Malcolm de Drummond, 2nd Thane of Lennox (Drymen, c.
+1075-1131), and George de Drummond (Perthshire, abt.
+1093-?), the first of whom also had two sons, Sir Maurice de Drummond, 3rd Thane of Lennox (Drymen, 1100-1155), and John de Drummond (1105-1155), the earliest of whom also having two sons, Sir John de Drummond, 4th Thane of Lennox (Drymen, 1135-Drymen, 1180), and Malcolm de Drummond (abt.
+1125-1180), of whom the eldest was the father of Sir Malcolm de Drummond, 5th Thane of Lennox (Drymen, c.
+1165-Stirling, 1200), who married Margaret de Lindsay (Kilmarnock, 1160-Kilmarnock, c.
+1240), sister of Sir William de Lindsay, and also had two sons, Sir Malcolm Beg de Drummond, 6th Thane of Lennox (aft.
+1169-1259), and Roderick de Drummond (Drymen, abt.
+1195-bef.
+1283, m.
+Perthshire, abt.
+1233).

 Recorded origins

-The first chief of Clan Drummond to appear in written records was Malcolm Beg, Chamberlain of Lennox, who married a daughter of the Earl of Lennox, named Ada, before 1260.
+The first attested chief of Clan Drummond to appear documented in written records was Sir Malcolm Beg de Drummond, Chamberlain and Thane of Lennox (aft.
+1169-1259), who married before 1260 Ada of Lennox, the daughter of Maol Domhnaich, Earl of Lennox, and wife Elizabeth or Beatrix Stewart.
 Gilbert de Drumund of Dumbarton appears on the Ragman Rolls of 1296 swearing fealty to Edward I of England.